isomerpages/nea-wis/pages/faq.md

 a programming library for your preferred language (e.g., Paho for Python or Java).
 Some readily available MQTT clients are MQTT explorer and MQTT.fx.</p>
 <p></p>
-<p>You will be required to enter the global broker's address and port and
+<p>You will be required to enter the global broker's address and port, provide
-provide credentials if required.</p>
+credentials if required, and subscribe to the topics of interest.
+Please read below on how to search and find relevant datasets of interest.</p>
 </div>
 </details>
 <details class="isomer-details">